IUST-Game4031/Final_Project/README.md

 ## 🚀 Features

 1. **Animations**:
-   - There are some animations for character for example brthing in idle status / running / 2 faliing down animations when charcter hits obstacles
+   - There are some animations for character for example brthing in idle status / running / jumpping / 3 falling down animations when charcter hits obstacles

 2. **Characters Movement**:
    - You can go to the left and right with clicking on **A** and **D** keys and **W** for jumpping